Bridging Schr\"odinger and Bass: A Semimartingale Optimal Transport Problem with Diffusion Control: Schr odinger–Bass bridge optimal transport

 where $V^\psi_0$ is the value function of a standard stochastic control problem:

-The penalized optimization problem $\Vc(\mu_0,\mu_T)$ is our first dual problem.
+The penalized optimisation problem $\Vc(\mu_0,\mu_T)$ is our first dual problem.
 Our primary objective in this paper is to prove that there is no duality gap in \eqref{weakduality}.
-In addition, we shall prove existence for both primal and dual problems, together with a complete characterization of the corresponding solution which exhibits a perfect interpolation between the well-known Shr\"odinger bridge system and the Bass-Brenier transport map.
+In addition, we shall prove existence for both primal and dual problems, together with a complete characterization of the corresponding solution which exhibits a perfect interpolation between the well-known Schr\"odinger bridge system and the Bass-Brenier transport map.